ningshuang-yao/HiCAT/README.md

 ```

 ## Contact
-If you have any questions, please feel free to contact: gaoxian15002970749@163.com
+If you have any questions, please feel free to contact: gaoxian15002970749@163.com, xfyang@xjtu.edu.cn, kaiye@xjtu.edu.cn